ChaoLi977/SegMitos_mitosis_detection/concentric label/README.md

 b.
 Run crop4imgs.m

 For cropping patches from full histopathology images.
-The size of a patch is 500*500 pixels.
-Hence we crop 4x4 patches for each full image.
+The size of a patch is 500*500 pixels, and the size of the full image is 2000*2000 pixels.
+Hence we can crop 16 patches for each full image.

 c.
 Run crop4imgs_gt.m